Criminology and Criminal Justice - Foundation Degree

 Industry placement, field trips and guest speakers

-You are encouraged and supported to find work placements and projects throughout the programme, with the work-based learning assessment embedded in the second year.
+You’ll be supported and encouraged to secure placements and projects throughout the programme, with formal work‑based learning assessment embedded in Year 2.

 Learning Support - at a glance